daliarod96/census-api-EDA/README.md

-<p align="center">###Exploratory Data Analysis of the 2021 American Community Survey using the Census API on R</p>
+### <p align="center">Exploratory Data Analysis of the Latino Population in Imperial County using the 2021 American Community Survey through the Census API on R</p>

 # Introduction

+As the title implies, I will be analyzing the Latino population of Imperial County, California.
+I will compare Latinos in Imperial County with other racialized groups in Imperial County and all of California.
+In particular, I am interested in finding information related to poverty, unemployment, and educational attainment for Latinos, and studying the relationship between these three variables for possible causes and effects.

 # Exploratory Data Analysis

-I grew up in Calexico, California in the rural county of Imperial.
+I grew up in Calexico, CA in the rural county of Imperial.
 Calexico is a small town with a population of about 40,000 thousand people.
 The closest we have to a metropolis in Imperial County is El Centro, a slightly larger town with a Panda Express, an In-N-Out, an IHOP, and a shopping mall.

 <p align="center"><img src="https://github.com/daliarod96/Census-api-EDA/assets/79605544/bf5acde6-e7d1-4f66-bd09-a83abba698f5" width="60%" height="60%" class="center"></p>